darrelclute/darrelclute.github.io/data/pages/resume.rst

 760-476-2200

     03/2011 |--| Present |---| Senior Network Engineer

+    * Focus on data center networking supporting Satellite Service Provider back office and operational support systems.

+    * Provide support and dissemination of knowledge to other engineers.

+    * Work with business owners on architecture, implementation and support of their applications, with a focus on network services.

+    * Work with other data center infrastructure teams toward the completion of projects our teams support.

+    * Provide knowledge transfer and augmentation to other infrastructure teams where own knowledge or experience surpasses that of the functional groups subject matter expertise.

+    * Encourage the adoption of Infrastructure as Code and Agile Operations methods, procedures, and tools, across functional groups.

 07/2010 |--| 01/2011 |---| Consumers Energy One Energy Plaza Drive, Jackson Michigan